Out of 4500 species of cockroaches in the world, only 30 are considered to be pests.

 If these cracks foster many roaches, you can be certain most of them would not be able to outlive the spray’s effects.

-But do make sure the room’s doors are closed; it will be convenient for you to spot the dead cockroaches for disposal.
+But make sure the room’s doors are closed; spotting the dead cockroaches for disposal will be convenient.

 Also called Roach bombs, they emit insecticide that kills roaches on activation.

-These are not the most effective methods because the smoke is harmful to humans as well.
+These are not the most effective methods because the smoke also harms humans.

 Home Remedies to Kill Brown Cockroaches

-When it comes to a problem, a lot of time, we tend to look for home remedies because it’s easy, cheaper, and sometimes more effective than other means.
+When it comes to a problem, we often tend to look for home remedies because it’s easy, cheaper, and sometimes more effective than other means.

 Consumable Diatomaceous can be highly effective as it is lethal for roaches.

 And what more?
-These are harmless to humans and pets; also, they can be easily found in your nearby stores, or you can get them online as well.
+These are harmless to humans and pets; they can be easily found in your nearby stores, or you can get them online.

 I have written a complete article explaining how you can use diatomaceous earth to kill roaches step by step; check that article if you want to know more about this method.